antirez/freakwan/README.md

 The ACK message is used to acknowledge the sender that some nearby device actually received the message sent.
 ACKs are sent only when receiving messages of type: DATA, and only if the `Relayed` flag is not set.

-The idea is that the originator of a message wants to understand if at least *some* device received it, among the ones it is directly connected.
-The message can be repeated multiple times and reach very far nodes, but we don't want all those nodes to waste channel time sending ACKs.
-Basically, in many cases we would waste more channel time by sending ACKs, in order to make the original node sending stop retransmission, than by repeating the message N times, especially if N is small and we have many neighbor nodes.
-More about this in the messages relay section of this document.
+The goal of ACK messages are two:

+1. They inform the sender of the fact at least some *near* nodes (immediately connected hops) received the message.
+The sender can't know, just by ACKs, the total reach of the message, but it will now if the number of receivers is non-zero.
+2. Each sender takes a list of directly connected nodes, via the HELLO messages (see later in this document).
+When a sender transmits some data, it will resend it multiple times, in order to make delivery more likely.
+To save channel time, when a sender receives an ACK from all the known neighbor nodes, it must suppress further retransmissions of the message.
+In practice this often means that, out of 3 different transmission attempts, only one will be performed.

+The reason why nodes don't acknowledge with ACKs messages that are relayed (and thus have the `Relayed` flag set) is the following:
+* We can't waste channel time to make the sender aware of far nodes that received the message.
+For each message we would have to produce `N-1` ACKs (with N being the number of nodes), and even worse such ACKs would be relayed as well to reach the sender.
+This does not make sense, in practice: LoRa bandwidth is tiny.
+So the only point of sending ACKs to relayed messages would be to suppress retransmissions of relayed messages: this, however, is used in the first hop (as described before) only because we want to inform the original sender of the fact *somebody* received the message.
+However using this mechanism to just suppress retransmissions is futile: often the ACKs would waste more channel bandwidth than the time saved.

 Format: